EnergyModelsX/EnergyModelsRecedingHorizon.jl/docs/src/index.md

 !!! info
     This documentation is under development.

-`EnergyModelsRecHorizon` follows the same philosophy with respect to extendibility as `EnergyModelsBase`.
+`EnergyModelsRecedingHorizon` follows the same philosophy with respect to extendibility as `EnergyModelsBase`.
 This means that users are able to implement new technologies as new nodes without changes to the core package structure.

 ## Manual outline